bhopals/english-vocabs/boohers-rules-of-business-grammar.md

       - `capitalize` on their investments

 - Managers often `dialogue` about important projects and hope the entire team `nets` the essentials.

+### 2. "She Went Missing"

+- SUCKING THE LIFE OUT OF A STRONG VERBS
+- The following are not errors; they just weaken your writing, so always avoid it

+  - Call and make a reservation (Call and `Reserve`)
+  - Run a test to see if... (`Test` to see if...)
+  - Carry out experiments to ... (`Experiment`)
+  - Perform an analysis of ... (`Analyze`)
+  - Provide for the elimination of ... (`Eliminate`)
+  - They experienced a reduction in ..
+(They `reduced`)

+- Strong VERBS deserve a life of their own.
+Why sap(erode, reduce, lower, lessen, wear away) their strength by turning them into NOUNS.